cisco/ChezScheme/IMPLEMENTATION.md

    which is eventually allocated to a real register or to a frame location;

- * unspillable varriables, each of which must be allocated to a real register; these are introduced by a backend during the instruction-selection pass, where an instruction may require a register argument; and
+ * unspillable variables, each of which must be allocated to a real register; these are introduced by a backend during the instruction-selection pass, where an instruction may require a register argument; and